EvanHahn/evanhahn-dot-com/_posts/2014-03-05-understanding-express.md

 *This guide is for the newly-released Express 4.
 If you're looking to learn about Express 3.x, take a look at [my guide for the previous version](http://evanhahn.com/understanding-express-3/).*

-*If this isn't in-depth enough for you, I'm working on a book about Express.
-Go take a look at [Express.js In Action](http://manning.com/hahn/?a_aid=express-in-action&a_bid=fe3fcff7) if you thirst for more!*
+*If this isn't in-depth enough for you, I've written a book about Express.
+Go take a look at [Express.js In Action](https://www.manning.com/books/express-in-action?a_bid=fe3fcff7&a_aid=express-in-action) if you thirst for more!*

 [Express.js](http://expressjs.com/) describes itself better than I can: "a minimal and flexible node.js web application framework".
 It helps you build web apps.
 If you've used [Sinatra](http://www.sinatrarb.com/) in the Ruby world, a lot of this will be familiar.